Soare-Robert-Daniel/test/README.md

 ### Submitting the solution

 After completing the task, please add screenshots of the application to the `screenshots` folder.
 You can also add videos.

+Make sure your code if formatted using `bun run format` (more about it down below).

 We recommend posting your solution on a Git platform (GitHub preferred) and sending us the repository link.
 If you want to add videos but the platform doesn't allow them due to size limits, you can use any video platform and include the links in the `FEEDBACK.md` file.